groue/CombineExpectations/README.md

 :clock230: `recorder.prefix(maxLength)` waits for the recorded publisher to emit `maxLength` elements, or to complete.

-:x: When waiting for this expectation, an error is thrown if the publisher fails before `maxLength` elements are published.
+:x: When waiting for this expectation, the publisher error is thrown if the publisher fails before `maxLength` elements are published.

 :white_check_mark: Otherwise, an array of received elements is returned, containing at most `maxLength` elements, or less if the publisher completes early.